VIDIUN/vmc-ng/README.md

 ## FAQ

-#### Where can I create a kaltura account to access the application?
+#### Where can I create a vidiun account to access the application?
-If you already have a Kaltura account you can use its' credentials to login to the kmc-ng application.
+If you already have a Vidiun account you can use its' credentials to login to the vmc-ng application.

 > Note that any changes to the data will affect your production account.
 Keep in mind that we are currently under heavy development.

- If you don't have an account yet, you can [sign-up to a free trial](https://corp.kaltura.com/free-trial).
+ If you don't have an account yet, you can [sign-up to a free trial](https://corp.vidiun.com/free-trial).

 ## License and Copyright Information
 All code in this project is released under the [AGPLv3 license](http://www.gnu.org/licenses/agpl-3.0.html) unless a different license for a particular library is specified in the applicable library path.

-Copyright © Kaltura Inc. All rights reserved.
+Copyright © Vidiun Inc. All rights reserved.